EECS3311F24/project-bargainbox/doc/sprint2/standups.md

 I intend to finish the System Architecture diagram pdf document by Sunday, November 17, 2024.

 **4\.** Do you have any blockers?
-At this time, I have no blockers.
+At this time, I have no blockers and all tasks have been implemeted.

 **Jasmin:**
 **1\.** What did you work on since the last standup?